devldevelopment/dockingbox/README.md

 A Biojava based utility for selecting docking boxes based on amino acids and atom positions.
 Used for tools like iDock, Autodock Vina etc.

-To use the tool, simply instantiate the reader and input the PDBID, Chain and residues around which you want to place the bounding box
+To use the tool, simply instantiate the reader and input the PDBID, Chain and residue (positions) around which you want to place the bounding box

 ```
 PDBReader reader = new PDBReader();